facebookarchive/puewue-frontend/README.md

 ## Getting Started

-1. Install gulp globally by running `npm install -g gulp`
+1. Install gulp and Bower globally by running `npm install -g gulp && npm install -g bower`
 2. Install dependencies by running `npm install && bower install` from your project's root
-3. Build the project by running `gulp` (or `gulp --production` for production use) from your project's root (outputs to `./build`, which is referenced in `index.html`)
+3. Build the project by running `gulp` (or `gulp --production` for production use) from your project's root (outputs to `./build`, which is referenced in `demo/index.html`)
-4. Connect the dashboard to your API, by providing your server and metric settings (see **Configuration**) inside of `assets/javascripts/application.js`
+4. Connect the dashboard to your API, by providing your server and metric settings (see **Configuration**) inside of `demo/application.js`
-5. Test your connect with a local HTTP server, e.g. `SimpleHTTPServer`.
+5. Test your connect with a local HTTP server, e.g. `SimpleHTTPServer`

 ## Configuration